fyodordev/dotfiles/.config/README.md

 Add resume kernel parameter:
 Edit /etc/default/grub and append your kernel options between the quotes in the GRUB_CMDLINE_LINUX_DEFAULT line:

+The value of swap_file_offset can be obtained by running filefrag -v swap_file, the output is in a table format and the required value is located in the first row of the physical_offset column.
+(4th value from the left, with two dots behind it).

 GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet resume=/dev/mapper/arch--lvm-arch resume_offset=80990208"